cereniyim/fraud-detection-app/README.md

 While working on the challenge, I kept my focus on having a reasonably-working-well anomaly detection MVP app with a readable and high-quality code.

-Querying for every transaction on Ethereum Mainnet seemed suboptimal since a transaction can also be a mint, burn or contract creation and so on.
+Querying for every transaction on Ethereum Mainnet seemed suboptimal since a transaction can be any contract method call (mint, burn etc.).
 So, I started by narrowing down the problem scope to use ERC20 token transfers only.

 Moreover, since "better than a random" model is emphasized in the requirements, I only included 2 features: the value of the transaction per token and gas cost in ETH.